eduardochico/decodex/README.md

 # Decodex

 Decodex is a tool for analyzing source code.
+It consists of a React frontend and a NestJS backend service.

+## Frontend

-The web UI is located in the `frontend` directory.
+The frontend is located in the `frontend` directory and uses Vite, TypeScript and Material UI.

-## Running the frontend
+### Development

 ```bash
 cd frontend